Foundational Concepts

 - Can require significant resources (RAM, CPU, disk I/O) due to indexing overhead.

-- Cluster management, tuning, and query optimization can be complex.
+- Cluster management, tuning (shard sizing, JVM), and query optimization can be complex.

 - Updates require reindexing documents (though optimized internally).